Doctor insights on:

 - What does cancer look like on a bone scan?

-- What does cancer look like on a ct scan?
+- What does cancer spot look like?

-- What does colon cancer look like on ct scan?
+- What does lung cancer look like on ct scan?